watfordjc/csharp-stream-controller/README.md

 * Twitter
 * Twitch
 * An Android app (via websockets)
+* A smartwatch app for live heart rate and stress level (how: TBD)

 ## Solution Projects
 Project names and purposes are subject to changes, and this README is likely to lag such changes.